7 Tax Deductions for Renters & Credits You May Qualify For

 7. Self-employed deductions

 When it comes to paying rent, every little bit helps.
 For lots of Americans, that means extra income from a side gig.
-If you receive a 1099 from an employer, the IRS considers you self-employed
+If you receive a 1099 from an employer, the IRS considers you self-employed.

-In that case, there are several small business deductions you could take if they are necessary for your job.
 TaxSlayer Self-Employed finds all the breaks you deserve and makes it easy to file your return as a renter and a side hustler.
-Read also: Self-Employed Tax Deductions with Examples

 Tax deductions for renters by state